 How to use Lotronex

-Take this medication by mouth with or without food as directed by your doctor.
-Do not begin this medication if you are currently constipated.
-Contact your doctor for further instructions.
+Take this medication by mouth with or without food as directed by your doctor, usually once or twice daily.
+The dosage is based on your medical condition and response to treatment.
+Do not start taking this medication if you are constipated.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.